Imagic: Text-Based Real Image Editing with Diffusion Models: Introduction

-We summarize our main contributions as follows: \begin{enumerate} \item We present the first text-based semantic image editing technique that allows for complex non-rigid edits on a single real input image, while preserving its overall structure and composition. \item We apply a semantically meaningful linear interpolation between two text embedding sequences, uncovering strong compositional capabilities of text-to-image diffusion models. \item We demonstrate our method on different editing types (\textit{e.g.}, pose changes, multiple object editing) on images from various domains, showcasing the quality and versatility of our method. \end{enumerate}
+We summarize our main contributions as follows: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=*] \item We present \imagic, the first text-based semantic image editing technique that allows for complex non-rigid edits on a single real input image, while preserving its overall structure and composition. \item We demonstrate a semantically meaningful linear interpolation between two text embedding sequences, uncovering strong compositional capabilities of text-to-image diffusion models. \item {We introduce \editbench\ -- a novel and challenging complex image editing benchmark, which enables comparisons of different text-based image editing methods. } \end{enumerate}